Skip to content

 • Username: auto-filled with _json_key (required by Google for service-account auth)

-Daytona supports creating snapshots from images from GitHub Container Registry.
+Create a snapshot from images from GitHub Container Registry.

-1. Navigate to Daytona Registries ↗,
+1. Go to Daytona Registries ↗,

 2. Click Add Registry and select the GitHub tab